Statistical Vs. Neural Machine Translation

-Machine Translation (MT) has come a long way since its birth in the 1950s.
+Machine Translation (MT) has come a long way since its origins in the 1950s.

 And since its inception, different theories and practices have come and gone.
 Most recently, there’s been quite a bit of talk about Neural Machine Translation (NMT), a new method that uses Deep Learning to translate foreign language texts.